 Being righteous means it’s okay to acknowledge that as a human, you have cravings.
 It means that you make up for those cravings with giving—in other words, you release yourself from the clutches of greed by giving back to the church and thus finding righteousness.

 Giving thanks is an important part of living faithfully.
 When you ask your congregants to tithe, they are showing gratitude for how your church supports them.
 Remind them how grateful you are for this support.
 How, without them, your mission to spread God’s word would be impossible.
+Encourage them to thank each other for their support and community.

 We don’t often talk about the rewards of a life of service to God as one of “repayment.”
 But this is an excellent way for you to put your congregants’ tithing into perspective.
 Their reward is to support the church and the community the church supports—but it is also an act to support God.